A Clear Identity Leads to Resilience

 - Love can coexist with hate because love is a choice.

-- Joy can coexist with disappointments because joy is abiding in Christ.
+- Joy can coexist with disappointments because joy abides in Christ.

 - Peace can coexist with hardship because peace is embracing the truth.